-It's the one time in the entire year that I still take the time to sit down and do a proper 'blog' entry if you like.
 I talk about the year that was with a particular focus on technology (and a bit of sports and tech) as that's one of the things I'm interested in and usually have an opinion about.
-2016 was an interesting year for a lot of reasons, but lets start with the less important stuff..
+2017 was a mixed bag, but as always, lots to talk about when you start thinking about it.